tchangkiat/aws-eos-tool/README.md

   - `Red`: The version is out of support.
   - `Unknown`: EOS date is not available.

-- You can filter by 'Red' and highlight the need to update those resources promptly.

-- If the EOS dates are "Not available", they are not released in the official documentations yet (see [References](#references)).
+- The resources in "Red" health should be updated as soon as possible to avoid unplanned disruptions.
+The disruptions are caused by the auto-update that occurs anytime after the EOS dates.

 ## Updating The Tool